erikp9000/cpm-ndos/README.md

 	receiving the CHK byte from the transmitter, the checksum shall be 0.
 If the checksum is not 0, there was an error in transmission and the packet shall be dropped.

+The intrachar timeout is 0.1 seconds.
+If no byte is received within this period, the receiver shall discard any partially received message and reset its receive buffer.

 ### NDOS Commands

 #### Find First